qwickly-org/QwickSteps/docs/index.md

 ( ) same finger as QWERTY
 ```
 The keys `ASET GH NIOP` uses the same muscle-memory from QWERTY, just not moving fingers off the home row.<br/>
-With this layout, you will often miss `DF JKL` but that's okay since the letter you want is just above/below the miss.<br/>
+With this layout, you will start off missing the `DF JKL` keys but that's okay since the letter you want is just above/below the miss and very easy to find and correct.
+This ability makes this first step as painless as can be.<br/>
-We are mostly learning the home row.
-Switch to **Qwickly II** as soon as you can handle it.
+We are mostly learning the new home row.
+Switch to **Qwickly (step 2)** as soon as you start getting the hang of step 1.

+It turns out that this is not a far fetched idea and [another has already discovered it](https://www.youtube.com/watch?v=9JMhIDGfquU&feature=youtu.be) (youtube) and called it `SwapSix`.

-## Qwickly II
+## Qwickly (step 2)

 The next frequently occurring letters `D`, `H`, and `L` are already in close positions.